ivobeerens-nl/blog/content/blog/2024/06/the-latest-technology-news-may-2024/index.md

     - euc
 ---

-Welcome to our **monthly roundup** of the hottest tech updates in the worlds of Microsoft Azure (Windows 365, Azure Virtual Desktop, Cloud PC. and infrastructure), VMware by Broadcom, Omnissa, GitHub, HashiCorp, Azure DevOps and other partners.
-In this series, we’ll have a collection of must-read articles, each offering a deep dive into the latest technological advancements, news, and trends within these cutting-edge platforms.
+Welcome to our **monthly roundup** of the hottest tech updates in the worlds of Microsoft Azure (Windows 365, Azure Virtual Desktop, Cloud PC, and infrastructure), VMware by Broadcom, Omnissa, GitHub, HashiCorp, Azure DevOps, and other partners.
+This series will have must-read articles, each offering a deep dive into these cutting-edge platforms' latest technological advancements, news, and trends.

 ![newsletter](images/tnmay2024.jpeg)